 This might sound overwhelming.
 Let us understand it with an easy example:

 Now, such a substantial tax difference means better tax savings.
-In brief, under the DTAA treaty, NRIs can either be exempt from paying tax twice in one country or, if they have already paid tax twice, claim a foreign tax credit paid in one country against their tax liability in another.
+In brief, under the DTAA treaty, NRIs can either be exempt from paying tax twice on the same income or, if they have already paid tax abroad, they can claim a foreign tax credit paid in one country against their tax liability in another.

 Benefits of DTAA